 Throughout our analysis, the idea of on-screen representation surfaced in social conversations of American and British audiences.

 In contrast to Brits, Americans commented on representation in movies and Hollywood, speaking about how the industry could continue to improve its practices and diversify portrayals of body types, race and characters.
 In recent times, Hollywood has come under scrutiny for failing to represent diversity trends, both on-screen and off-screen.
 As the industry looks to implement changes, tracking sentiment towards Hollywood could help entertainment companies keep a pulse on opinions as they continue to evolve.

 When we look at the conversation in the UK, rather than discussing representation in movies, Brits speak of diversity in adverts and various UK programs such as Love Island and Strictly Come Dancing.
 What’s clear is that viewers want to see diversity and are more engaged when programs demonstrate they are committed to being more inclusive (e.g. Strictly Come Dancing’s 2021 rebrand).
 Similarly, Brits are equally aware when a program (such as Love Island) significantly misses the mark.

 Why does this matter?

 Diversity is a word that means a lot of different things to different people.
-Analysing conversations from different countries can help organisations understand and act on the differing expectations of consumers.
-Our analysis makes it clear that a one size fits all approach will not work for organisations wanting to authentically contribute to social change.
+Analyzing conversations from different countries can help organizations understand and act on the differing expectations of consumers and pinpoint diversity trends.
+Our analysis makes it clear that a one size fits all approach will not work for organizations wanting to authentically contribute to social change.
 Instead, they need to tailor their diversity strategies to reflect the unique viewpoints of their differentiated target audiences.

 Relative Insight’s discovery-based approach to text analysis enables brands to get an objective view into qualitative data to truly understand how to communicate with different demographics.
 If you’re interested in finding out more, get in touch to arrange a chat with one of our experts.